syncthing/syncthing/users/autostart.rst

 Running Syncthing as a user service ensures that Syncthing is run after the Syncthing user has created a session (e.g. via the graphical login screen or ssh).
 Thus, the user service is intended to be used on a *(multiuser) desktop computer*.
-It avoids unnecessarly running Syncthing instances.
+It avoids unnecessarily running Syncthing instances.

 1. Create the user who should run the service, or choose an existing one.